 Fuck, fuck, FUCK, Duff Kelton thought as he fumbled with plastic buckles that would keep the bright orange flotation device attached to the miserable excuse he could call himself—a life vest—the Coast Guard required device would come in handy once he took to the water, bobbing along on the surface as he would.
 Those sharks would have fun with the dangling meat for a while.

 Cresting ten feet above deck, a wave threatened to capsize the Texas Flood.
-The boat hailed from nearby Monterey.
+The boat hailed from nearby Monterrey.
 The Pacific was angry at having been made an accomplice to the tragic event that had taken place just under an hour ago during calmer weather.

 The fishing charters had bailed earlier in the day as the cold Pacific storm threatened from the west.
 Dark clouds had towered on the horizon before lunch.
 Now the lone vessel—a tiny boat in a very large ocean-- was gripped in swirling waters and black skies down to the horizon.
 Static crackled from the radio on the bridge.
 The device no longer worked.
 The receiver still operated, but the transmitter?
 Fuck.